peterj/workshop-material/README.md

 - [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) (Only install Minikube if you can't use Docker for Mac/Windows)
 - [Helm](https://helm.sh)

-Once you have everything above installed,  download Istio - you will Istio as part of the workshop.
+Once you have above installed, download Istio:

-1. Download Istio:

 ```
 curl -L https://git.io/getLatestIstio | ISTIO_VERSION=1.3.3 sh -
 ```

-1. Ensure you can install Isto by running the pre-check command:
+Ensure you can install Istio by running the pre-check command:

 ```
 istioctl verify-install